Create a SAML identity provider in IAM - AWS Identity and Access Management

 1. (Optional) To list information for all providers, such as the ARN, creation date, and expiration, run the following command:

-2. (Optional) To get information about a specific provider, such as the ARN, creation date, and expiration, run the following command:
+2. (Optional) To get information about a specific provider, such as the ARN, creation date, expiration date, encryption settings, and private key information, run the following command:

 3. To delete an IAM identity provider, run the following command:

-Creating and managing an IAM SAML identity provider (AWS API)
+Create and manage an IAM SAML identity provider (AWS API)

-You can use the AWS API to create and manage SAML providers.
+You can use the AWS API to create, update, and delete SAML providers.
+For help with SAML federation, see Troubleshooting SAML federation.

 To create an IAM identity provider and upload a metadata document (AWS API)

-To upload a new metadata document for an IAM identity provider (AWS API)
+To update an IAM SAML identity provider (AWS API)

 To tag an existing IAM identity provider (AWS API)